bernardorio/testApi/README.md

 Auto&General Test API Exercise
 ==============================

-This project was an implementation of the Swagger documented API provided
+Built as an exercise, this API should mimic the behaviour of the TestExercise API built by Auto&General, and exposed via its SwaggerUI interface

 ## Requirements

 - If you are running it locally, you need the following installed:
     Java - 1.8+, Maven 3+.
-- If you decide to use the dockerised version, all you need is Docker installed and running
+- If you decide to use the 'dockerised' version, all you need is Docker installed and running

 ## Considerations:

-- Since I believe this was the purpose of the exercise, I kept it simple (ie. didn't add any unnecessary feature, such as secure endpoints, actuator, etc);
+- No extra-ordinary feature (such as security, actuactor, etc)
 - In memory database was used.

 ## Running it: